gyulanemeth/bluefox.email/comparisons/bluefox-vs-mailchimp.md

 ### Mailchimp

-Mailchimp ships a drag-and-drop builder with [100+ pre-designed templates](https://mailchimp.com/landers/templates/) and pre-built content blocks for images, text, video, and social embeds.
+Mailchimp ships a drag-and-drop builder with [130+ pre-designed templates](https://mailchimp.com/landers/templates/) and pre-built content blocks for images, text, video, and social embeds.
 Brand asset management keeps colors, fonts, and logos consistent across campaigns.
 Mobile-responsive previews show how emails render on different devices.
-Higher tiers add Creative Assistant (AI-generated designs from brand assets), stock photo and Giphy integration, and dynamic content blocks.
+Higher tiers add Intuit Assist (Write with AI for generative email copy, Content Optimizer for readability and length suggestions), brand-kit-driven design generation in the campaign builder (the standalone Creative Assistant tool was retired in December 2025; the underlying AI design generation is now folded into the template/campaign creation flow), stock photo and Giphy integration, and dynamic content blocks.

-**Strengths:** large template library, mature brand kit, AI design generation on paid plans, broad stock-asset integration.
+**Strengths:** large template library, mature brand kit, generative AI for email copy via Intuit Assist on paid plans, broad stock-asset integration.

 **Trade-offs:** Outlook rendering is inconsistent on some templates, deeper customization typically requires HTML, free-tier template variety is limited, and several visual designs have aged.